bitcoin-education/bitcoin-java/README.md

 ```

 # Usage
-## Deriving an address, creating and signing a transaction on testnet
+## Deriving an address, creating and signing a transaction for testnet

 ```
 import java.io.IOException;